scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/get_bucket_list_objects_v2.rst

 ~~~~~~~~~~~~~~

 This operation does not return special errors.
 For general information about the
-AWS errors Zenko uses, and a list of error codes, see :ref:`Error Messages`.
+AWS errors Zenko uses, and a list of error codes, see :ref:`AWS S3 Error Messages`.

 Examples
 --------